NMA93/Accessibility-Designer-Guide/docs/Architecture/nested-content.md

 ---

 ## How to nest content correctly
 In general, nested information is not bad, correctly implemented it can improve the usability of a page.
 An important part is the implementation of the elements in the code.
-For example the semantically correct implication: see chapter [Semantics](/Accessibility-Designer-Guide/docs/Architecture/semantics/).
+For example the semantically correct implication: see chapter [semantics]({{ site.baseurl }}{% link docs/Architecture/semantics.md %} "semantics").
 But also in the design there are certain rules that have to be observed.

 ### Announce the content to be expected
 If content is nested, it is important to provide it with a label that describes the content.
 This way the user knows exactly what to expect.
-See also chapter [Context](/Accessibility-Designer-Guide/docs/Architecture/context/) for more informations about meaningful labels.
+See also chapter [context]({{ site.baseurl }}{% link docs/Architecture/context.md %} "context") for more informations about meaningful labels.

 <img src="{{ '/assets/images/nested/tab_label.png' | prepend: site.baseurl }}" alt="In this screen you see tabs that are very clearly labeled and supported by an icon."/>
 On the page of [ebookers](https://www.ebookers.com/ "Website: ebookers.com"){:target="_blank"} the labels are very clearly described and are supported by an icon.
 For the user it is immediately clear what to expect behind this tab.